EricaCoppolillo/BQS/README.txt

 * best_model_k_metric: This parameter takes three possible values {1, 5, 10}, it is used to choose the metric@k to take into account when selecting the best model during the validation phase.

+* alpha, gamma: Those are the parameters to be set when using model_types.REWEIGHTING model.
+More details on the paper.